Obama says same-sex couples should be able to marry

 Six states and the District of Columbia allow gay and lesbian marriages.
 In Colorado on Wednesday, a bill that would have granted civil unions to same-sex couples failed to advance to a full vote.

-(Additional reporting by Deborah Charles, Laura MacInnis, Matt Spetalnick and Steve Holland; Editing by David Lindsey and Cynthia Osterman)
+(Additional reporting by Deborah Charles, Laura MacInnis, Matt Spetalnick and Steve Holland; Editing by David Lindsey and Christopher Wilson)